Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 In order to include this in the final application there is one header to collect all of it, which is named
 \texttt{/tmp/tasking\_functions/all.hpp}.
 This is in turn included by the tasking header.
-One the one hand this architecture is simplistic and easy to use, on the other hand it does not scale really well because every source file with a \omp task pulls in the transformed code of every task within the whole application.
+On the one hand this architecture is simplistic and easy to use, on the other hand it does not scale really well because every source file with a \omp task pulls in the transformed code of every task within the whole application.
 This has to be optimized away by the linker currently, but it might be an easy target for future work on the architecture.